mjschuette4/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+`When you first start building your class component make sure to initialize the contructor function with an initial state.`

 2. Describe the different phases of the component lifecycle.

+`The three phases are the mounting Phase, the update phase and the un-mounting phase.`

 3. Demonstrate an understanding of class component lifecycle methods.

+`There are various different class component lifecycle methods.
+Examples would be constructor, render, and componentDidMount/DidUpdate/WillUnmount.
+The render method basically just renders the data that is put into it.
+Render will rerun whenever state is changed in the updating phase.`

 4. Define stateful logic.

+`Stateful logic is a kind of logic that deals with state in a component.
+It can be shown as a handle function, a toggle function, etc.`

 5. Describe how to test a React component with React Testing Library.

+``

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.